 For information on child care licensing click here.

-For Family Child Care Homes (homes with less than 7 children including provider's children) built before 1978 a visual inspection for lead paint is conducted by the day care licensing specialist.
+For Family Child Care Homes built before 1978, a interior and exterior visual inspection for lead paint is conducted by the day care licensing specialist.
 If peeling and chipping paint is observed during the inspection, a sample will be taken and sent to the state lab to determine if lead is present in the paint.
-The inspection will include the outside areas as well as the interior of the home.
-If lead paint is found to present a hazard to children, it must be corrected (see below for details).
+If lead paint is found to present a hazard to children, it must be corrected.

-Group Child Care Homes and Child Care Centers must also submit a copy of first draw water test for lead every 2 years for all water supplies regardless if the facility is on a public water supply or a private well to the OEC Licensing Division.
+Please note that Group Child Care Homes and Child Care Centers must submit a copy of their first draw water test for lead every 2 years for all water supplies regardless if the facility is on a public water supply or a private well to the OEC Licensing Division.

-See resources below to find a licensed lead consultant.
+Please refer to the resources section below on how to locate a CT DPH licensed lead consultant.

 Steps to correct lead hazards will differ based on the type of license you have.

-Child Care Center and Group Child Care operators will be required to remediate the identified lead hazards using an EPA-certified contractor trained in lead safe work practices.
+Child Care Center and Group Child Care operators are required to remediate the identified lead hazards using an EPA-certified contractor trained in lead safe work practices.
 To find a certified contractor, see resources below.

-Family Child Care Homes providers (homes owned or rented with NO CHILDREN UNDER 6 IN RESIDENCE) will be required to remediate lead hazards using an EPA-certified contractor trained in lead safe work practices.
+Family Child Care Homes providers (homes owned or rented with NO CHILDREN UNDER 6 IN RESIDENCE) are required to remediate lead hazards using an EPA-certified contractor trained in lead safe work practices.
 To find a certified contractor, see resources below.

-- Family Child Care Homes providers (homes owned or rented WITH CHILDREN UNDER 6 IN RESIDENCE) will be required to abate the lead hazards identified during the lead inspection.
-Per the Connecticut Public Health Code, when lead hazards are identified in the home of a child under the age of 6 all hazards must be abated using a CT DPH-licensed lead abatement professional.
+- Family Child Care Homes providers (homes owned or rented WITH CHILDREN UNDER 6 IN RESIDENCE) are required to abate the lead hazards identified during the lead inspection.
+Per the CGS 19a-111-2, when lead hazards are identified in the home of a child under the age of 6 all hazards must be abated using a CT DPH licensed lead abatement professional.

-Click here for the full statute.
-If abatement is required, a Lead Abatement Plan (see resources below) must be developed and submitted to your Local Health Department or Local Health District for review and approval prior to starting abatement work.
-To find a DPH-licensed lead consultant, see resources below.
+When abatement is required, a Lead Abatement Plan (see resources below) must be developed and submitted to your Local Health Department District for review and approval prior to the start of abatement work.
+To find a CT DPH licensed lead consultant, see resources below.

-Contact a lead consultant or your Local Health Department for assistance and guidance.
+Contact a lead consultant or your Local Health Department for additional assistance and guidance.

 Model Lead Hazard Remediation Plan for Child Day Care Facilities

-If lead hazards are found in your child care center or group child care home during the lead inspection you will be required to remediate them using an EPA-certified contractor trained in lead safe work practices.
+If lead hazards are found in your child care center or group child care home during the lead inspection you will be required to remediate those hazards using an EPA-certified contractor trained in lead safe work practices.